bkesterbyld/maroon-potato/src/pages/index.md

       - title: Fast
         subtitle: ''
         content: |
-          Get to market fast and outmaneuver competitors
+          Get to market fast, quickly cycle feedback and outmaneuver competitors

           *   Incorporate and test new features in hours